 In the previous post, we began studying the book of Ezekiel in the Hebrew Bible.
 In chapter 1, verse 1, Ezekiel tells us that he was among exiles by the Kebar River.
 Psalm 137:1, a psalm written by exiles in Babylon says, “By the rivers in Babylon, we sat and wept, when we remembered Zion.”
 Zion is another name for Jerusalem.
 We don’t know precisely what body of water the Kebar is, or where it is located, but it was likely a canal connected to the great Euphrates River.
 In the ancient world, rivers were often places of prayer, and it seems that was the case for the exiled Israelites.
 They would go to bodies of water like the Kebar and long for a return to Jerusalem.

 There, Ezekiel tells us in verse 1, the heavens open up and he saw visions of God.
 That one phrase is amazing.
 He saw visions of God.
 I thought about that and wondered if I would want to see visions of God.
 On the one hand, I do, out of curiosity’s sake.
 I also do because it would help me deal with lingering doubts.
 Yes, even we pastors have lingering doubts about the existence of God.
 And we, too, would love God to just break out of the heavens and reveal himself in a vision.
 But on the other hand, whenever there are visions in Scripture, the visions pretty much freak people out.
-My guess is that God gave us a vision, it would freak us out too.
+My guess is that if God gave us a vision, it would freak us out too.
 There is a safety in the routine experience of life.
 Ezekiel had that routine too.
 Even there in Babylon in exile.
 From the moment this vision arrives, though, Ezekiel’s routine changes.
 What results is anything but a mundane life.
 Ezekiel is about to describe the vision for us, and I’ll think you’ll see why it is so life-altering.

 Before describing the vision, notice how verse 1 is written in the first-person, where Ezekiel refers to himself as “I,” but in verses 2-3, someone else is writing, talking about Ezekiel in third person, “him.”
 This is the only place in the entire book that a narrator speaks.
 Verses 2 and 3 are likely a later editorial comment by a scribe or compiler, helping us understand the context of this amazing vision.